molgenis/systemsgenetics/Decon2/README.md

 Authors: Raúl Aguirre-Gamboa and Niek de Klein

 # Introduction
-Decon2 is a statistical framework for estimating cell counts using molecular profiling such as expression or methylation data from heterogeneous samples (Decon-cell) and consecutive deconvolution of expression quantitative trait loci (Decon-eQTL) into each cell subpopulation.
+Decon2 is a statistical framework for estimating cell counts using molecular profiling such as expression or methylation data from heterogeneous samples ([Decon-cell](DeconCell/)) and consecutive deconvolution of expression quantitative trait loci ([Decon-eQTL](Decon-eQTL)) into each cell subpopulation.
-See DeconCell/ and Decon-eQTL/ for their documentation.

 # Installation

+## Decon-cell
-For DeconCell, in R do
+In R do

 ```
 library('devtools')